-PRAW supports the three types of applications that can be registered on Reddit.
+PRAW supports all three types of applications that can be registered on Reddit.
 Those are:

 Before you can use any one of these with PRAW, you must first register an application of the appropriate type on Reddit.

-Script applications are the simplest type of application to work with
+Password Flow is the simplest type of authentication flow to work with because no

-While script applications do not involve a redirect uri, Reddit still
+While password flow applications do not involve a redirect URI, Reddit still

-requires that you provide one when registering your application –
+requires that you provide one when registering your script application –

 http://localhost:8080 is a simple one to use.

-In order to use a script application with PRAW you need four pieces of information:
+In order to use a password flow application with PRAW you need four pieces of information: